BioinformaticsFER/Aho-Corasick-algorithm/README.md

 ***GIVEN EXAMPLE FILES***

-In repository there are two files given as an example of file1 (keywords) and file2 (text).
-Running programs with those files should return the output same as the one provided in the repository.
+There are two files in a repository given as an example of file1 (keywords) and file2* (text).
+Running programs with those files returns the output provided in the repository.

+*Text is taken from Ensembl data base (http://www.ensembl.org/index.html), species: fruitfly, file:  Drosophila_melanogaster.BDGP5.74.dna.chromosome.dmel_mitochondrion_g enome.fa

 ***CONTACTS***